Fluid Statics

 Gauge Pressure

-Gauge pressure is the pressure relative to atmospheric pressure.
-Gauge pressure is positive for pressures above atmospheric pressure, and negative for pressures below it.
+Gauge pressure is the pressure measured relative to atmospheric pressure.
+It is positive when pressure is above atmospheric, and negative when below it.

 Absolute Pressure

-Absolute pressure is the sum of gauge pressure and atmospheric pressure.
+Absolute pressure is the total pressure in a system and equals gauge pressure plus atmospheric pressure.

 Example 80.1 Calculating Height of IV Bag: Blood Pressure and Intravenous Infusions